gtpedrosa/gtpedrosa.github.io/content/blog/2020-05-10-upgrading-an-outdated-hugo-template.md

-title = "Upgrading an outdated Hugo template" author = ["Guilherme Pedrosa"] date = 2020-05-10T18:04:00-03:00 draft = false
+title = "Upgrading an outdated Hugo template" author = ["Guilherme Pedrosa"] date = 2020-05-10T18:04:00-03:00 tags = ["hugo"] draft = false
 +++

 Recently, I wanted to restart blogging in a new machine.
 After installing the latest hugo version at the time and pulling my git repo I soon realized:

-1. My Hugo version in which the blog was built was v0.31, whereas the current one was v0.68.1.
+1. Hugo version in which the blog was built was v0.31, whereas the current one was v0.68.1.
 2. The cocoa development was abandonned and no updates were made to cope with hugo enhancements